 Professor Reed, on the other hand, insisted that failure is not optional.
 He took the title for his address from Samuel Beckett’s late prose text, Worstword Ho (1983): “All of old.
 Nothing else ever.
 Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.”
 At the time of his death in 1989 Beckett had been failing spectacularly, dazzlingly, for more than five decades—a body of work in which, according to the Nobel Prize committee, “the destitution of modern man acquires its elevation.”
 In the 1949 “Three Dialogues” (with Georges Duthuit), Beckett had embraced failure as both his artistic credo and highest aspiration: “To be an artist is to fail, as no other dare fail … failure is his world….”

-The program for the inaugural year of the Humanities Studio at Pomona College is dedicated to the memory of Arthur M. Doyle and Fanny M. Doyle Professor of English Arden Reed.
+The program for the inaugural year of the Humanities Studio at Pomona College was dedicated to the memory of Arthur M. and Fanny M. Dole Professor of English Arden Reed.
 His career of nearly four decades at Pomona College as a devoted teacher and passionate, restless, boundary-crossing scholar was anything but a failure.
-But we will honor his memory by applying ourselves to the twin concepts of failure and its kissing cousin, error—seeking better to understand the uses of failure and the importance of error in the ecosystem of scholarly discovery.
-Together with the Studio Director, Faculty and Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, Humanities Studio Undergraduate Fellows will take a deep dive into failure, to bring back the treasures only it has to offer.
+But we honored his memory by applying ourselves to the twin concepts of failure and its kissing cousin, error—seeking better to understand the uses of failure and the importance of error in the ecosystem of scholarly discovery.
+Together with the Studio Director, Faculty and Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, Humanities Studio Undergraduate Fellows took a deep dive into failure, to bring back the treasures only it has to offer.